 I’m talking parsnips, carrots, pumpkins, and all things in between.
 Heat your oven to 200 degrees, chop your vegetables into equal sizes and put in a roasting pan with oil, rosemary, whole garlic cloves, and some dried chilli flakes if you want a kick.
 Cook for 45 mins, turning once and enjoy.
 The flavours are so rich, the recipes so versatile and the cooking so simple that you can go and do that thing quickly and come back.
 I love making a big batch and having roasted vegetable couscous the next day.

 A straightforward way to get nutrients, use up leftovers and impress your friends.
-A well-made soup is worth a thousand words, whether you aim for healthy or decadent the key is to take your time.
+A well-made soup is worth a thousand words and whether you aim for healthy or decadent, the key is to take your time.
 I love a minestrone for a lunchtime get together and a pumpkin and ginger soup is the perfect, colourful antidote to a dreary day.